Pandemic limbo stretches into the Thanksgiving travel season

 "Right or your wrong, people are just fed up.
 We need something to look forward to."

-CNN's Pete Muntean and Greg Wallace contributed to this report
+CNN's Pete Muntean, Chris Isidore and Greg Wallace contributed to this report